NSLab-CUK/NSLab-CUK.github.io/_pages/4-archive.md

 ##### Jul 16th, 2025
 {:.no_toc}

-* We visited the Daegyeong Technology Application Division of the [Korea Institute of Industrial Technology (KITECH)](https://eng.kitech.re.kr/main/) in Daegu, Korea, where we delivered an invited talk titled “An Overview of Graph Learning Models in Molecular Structure Analysis.”
+* We visited the Daegyeong Technology Application Division of the [Korea Institute of Industrial Technology (KITECH)](https://eng.kitech.re.kr/main/) in Daegu, Korea, where we delivered an invited talk titled “An Overview of Graph Learning Models in Molecular Structure Analysis,” with Prof. Sungyeop Jung, who leads the [ASK Lab at Korea University Sejong Campus](https://sites.google.com/view/sungyeopjung/home).

 <p align="center"><img width="700" src="/images/250716.jpg"></p>